Vitamix 750 vs 780 Professional – What You Need to Know

 Related Article: Can You Blend Apples With Skin?

-• Variable Speed Control: One of the first things you'll notice is that the 750 has a knob to control the speed of the blades while the 780 has a slider mechanism (over on the left).
+• Variable Speed Control: One of the first things you’ll notice is that the 750 has a knob to control the speed of the blades while the 780 has a slider mechanism (over on the left).
+They’ve both got the same speed ranges; it’s just a matter of how easy it is to change the speeds.
+I prefer the analog knob mechanism, but it just comes down to your preference.

-• Pulse Function: The second difference is how you control the pulsing of a the machines.
-When you pulse, the blades will do a brief spin rather than a full cycle which gives you the ability to rough chop ingredients.
+• Pulse Function: The second difference is how you control the pulsing of the machines.
+When you pulse, the blades will do a brief spin rather than a full cycle, giving you the ability to rough chop ingredients.
+The 780 has a touch button, while the 750 has a more traditional switch.
+Both do the same thing, but the mechanism to activate them is slightly different.

 You Might Also Like: How Do You Blend Ice Smoothly?
 (3 Simple Solutions)